heatherwang39/Imagic/README.md

 ## Link

-You can access the site [here](https://imagic-library.herokuapp.com/).
+To see some examples of the implementation of Imagic, you can access the example site [here](https://imagic-library.herokuapp.com/).
 Or copy this URL: https://imagic-library.herokuapp.com/

 ## Getting Started